-Note: The Factory tab is currently available for a KMX-4911 multiviewer's card A, and card B only.
+Note: The Factory tab is currently available for a KMX-49N1 multiviewer's card A, and card B only.
+For more information about the location of card A and B in the frame, see Installation of the KMX-49N1 in the GV Node Frame, on page 25.